openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/centralTegmentalTractOfPons
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Central tegmental tract of pons' is a tract of brain.
-It is part of the pontine tegmentum and central tegmental tract.
+   :definition: Is a tract of brain.
+Is part of the pontine tegmentum and the central tegmental tract. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002783) ('is_a' and 'relationship')]
-   :description:
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101919
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002783#central-tegmental-tract-of-pons-1
    :name: central tegmental tract of pons